david-meltzer/Longform-Question-Generation/README.md

 # Structure of Repository

-The <b>notebooks</b> folder contains the Google colab notebooks used to actually generate the main results.
+The <b>notebooks</b> folder contains the Google colab notebooks used to generate the main results.
 This folder contains the following files:
 <ul>
   <li> QG_consistent.ipynb: This contains the code used to download, process, and clean the r/AskScience dataset as well as the code used to actually train the model.</li>